Young New Zealander of the Year

 Auckland Tāmaki Makaurau

 Emily McIsaac is a pioneering biotechnologist and Co-Founder of Daisy Lab, a New Zealand start-up revolutionising the dairy industry through precision fermentation.
-Using yeast to produce animal-identical dairy proteins such as beta-lactoglobulin and lactoferrin, Daisy Lab eliminates the need for cows – dramatically reducing greenhouse gas emissions, land use, and water consumption.
-Emily’s leadership has driven the company from concept to commercial reality, scaling production to 10-litre fermenters and securing regulatory approval from New Zealand’s Environmental Protection Authority to expand operations.
+Using yeast to produce animal-identical dairy proteins such as beta-lactoglobulin and lactoferrin, Daisy Lab decouples dairy production from animal agriculture, dramatically reducing greenhouse gas emissions, land use, and water consumption.
+Emily’s leadership has driven the company from concept to commercial reality, scaling production from lab scale to 10-litre fermenters, and soon to 500-litres.

 In 2025, Emily was named to the Forbes 30 Under 30 Asia list in Industry, Manufacturing & Energy, recognising her as a leading innovator in sustainable food technology.
 Her vision for ethical, scalable dairy alternatives is redefining the future of food.
 Through science, entrepreneurship, and courage, Emily McIsaac is proving that innovation and sustainability can go hand in hand – for people, the planet, and the next generation.